 When you search for candidates based on their skills, you open the hiring process to a variety of backgrounds, cultures, and experiences.
 Consider non-traditional paths to the position you are hiring for: If you’re recruiting for a tech role, reach out to candidates who have graduated from coding bootcamps in addition to those with university degrees.

 To ensure women and underrepresented individuals apply to the jobs you’re offering, eliminate gender-themed words from your job descriptions.

 The verbs challenge and dominate, and the adjectives decisive, confident, and determined are examples of masculine-themed words that are proven to put women off from applying.

-To create more inclusive job descriptions, considering using tools such as Textio Hire or Gender Decoder.
+To create more inclusive job descriptions, considering using tools such as Textio Hire.